invenia/Arbiter/README.rst

 License
 =======
-Arbiter is not yet provided under an open-source license
+Arbiter is provided under an MIT License.